nloding/real-world-react/README.md

 ## Libraries

-Offline copies of some libraries used to make it easy for the class, no CDN requests, npm/bower installs, etc.
+Offline copies of some libraries used to make it easy for the session (no CDN requests, npm/bower installs, etc.)

 1. Font Awesome 5 (`/libraries/fontawesome5`)